top of page

 Where can I get Toltrazuril?

-When purchasing toltrazuril online, be sure to ask the supplier where they get their product from and what the ingredients are.
+If purchasing toltrazuril online from non-veterinary sources, understand that because they are producing this product off-label and without federal oversight (or oversight of any kind) Be sure to ask the supplier where they get their product from and what the ingredients are.
 They should be able to offer you proof of third-party quality assurance testing.

 Remember, the safest place to get toltrazuril is from your vet with a prescription.

-We recommend purchasing a bottle of Toltrazuril 5% to keep on hand in case of an outbreak.
+We recommend keeping a bottle of Toltrazuril 5% to keep on hand in case of an outbreak.
 This product is very shelf-stable and will last even longer if refrigerated.

 As a preventative, we have discovered that toltrazuril is very costly compared to other practical options.
 We will discuss these options in detail later in this article.